vogelfenx/college/README.md

 # college
 Repository for college project

-1. Create schema(Database) using MySQL Community(V. 5.7.18) with name "kassensystem".
+1. Use deployDB.sql to recreate the Database with the name "kassensystem".
-2. Use 'forward engineer' in MySQL Workbench to recreate tables.
+2. bin\startApp.jar to execute the App